Skyline (Honolulu): Segment 3: City Center

 In 2021, due to rising costs regarding the complexity of the City Center utility relocations; the original $400 million contract for clearing utilities signed back in 2018 was terminated and this section of utility relocations was divided into two contracts, one for utility relocations on Dillingham Blvd between Kahauiki station and Kūwili station as well as another for the city center between Kūwili station and Kaʻākaukukui station.
 In addition to this, the utility relocations were significantly rescoped to save costs.

 The significantly re-scoped utility relocations required modifying the original alignment in what was dubbed the "Mauka Shift".
 This involved various column changes, along with a rerouting of the guideway due to the amount of electricity, water, sewer, and fiber optic utilities on the southern half of Dillingham Boulevard (between Waiakamilo Road and Kaʻaahi Street); as a result, the guideway location was changed from within the median strip, instead moved mauka (inland) to the northern shoulder of the roadway.
 Subsequently, Niuhelewai station was redesigned to reflect this shift.
 Utility relocations between Kahauiki station and Kūwili station are expected to be completed in mid-2026, with guideway construction starting in mid to late 2026.
-To construct under the deep Kapalama Canal, contractors used microtunneling to dig three tunnels to relocate power lines underneath the waterway as part of the Mauka Shift.
+To relocate power lines under the deep Kapalama Canal as part of the Mauka Shift, contractors used microtunneling to dig three tunnels underneath the waterway.

 The utility relocations between Kūwili station and Kaʻākaukukui station is expected to be completed in August 2025, with guideway foundation construction beginning in September 2025 near Kūwili station.

 As of August 2025, preparations for guideway construction such as geotechnical borings, load testing, roadway preparation such as creating road closures is occurring throughout the route, as well as property acquisition and archeological digs on Halekuwila Street near the Kaʻākaukukui station is underway.

 A formal groundbreaking ceremony occurred on August 13, 2025 for load test foundations on the Civic Center station site.